ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

 * DRYness.
 * Naming convention (describes intent).

-### Function Declarations and Expressions (5 / 100)
+### Function Declarations and Expressions (5 / 30)

-There are two ways to define or declare a function...
+There are two ways to define or declare a function...we'll only be using one for this class.

 #### Declaration